-However, some think we need to stop and ask whether we should be cloning animals at all.
-The prospect of safari parks populated by mammoths and sabretooth tigers may sound exciting, but critics say cloning for entertainment will lead to the prehistoric disaster imagined in the film Jurassic Park when a power failure causes the park's cloned dinosaurs to run loose.
+However, some doubt whether we should be cloning animals at all.
+The prospect of safari parks populated by mammoths and sabretooth tigers may sound exciting but could lead to the prehistoric disaster imagined in Jurassic Park.

-Palaeontologist Michael Archer says “we have an obligation” to reverse the mass extinction caused by humans over the last ten thousand years.
-For example, hunting has reduced the northern white rhino to a mere two surviving animals.
-DNA from the Frozen Zoo can give the rhino a second a chance.
+Palaeontologist Michael Archer says “we have an obligation” to reverse the mass extinction caused by humans over the last 10,000 years.

 A new lease of life

-Some say no, cloning is playing God and will end badly.
-Natural selection means the strong survive, and the weak die out.
-Cloning interferes with this process and will not work.
-Even if we successfully clone extinct or endangered animals, they would not survive in the wild.
-And if they do, they will disrupt existing ecosystems and endanger other species.
+Some say no. Natural selection means the strong survive, and the weak die out.
+Cloning interferes with this process.
+Even if these cloned animals do survive, they will disrupt existing ecosystems and endanger other species.

-Others say yes, we don’t just have a duty to do it: our planet depends on reversing the rate of extinction.
+Others say yes: our planet depends on reversing the rate of extinction.
 Humans have degraded habitats and killed off thousands of species.
-As biodiversity declines, the remaining species become even more vulnerable to disease, environmental disaster and climate change.
 By diversifying the gene pool, cloning may safeguard the future of life on Earth.